antalsz/hs-to-coq/README.md

    in `src/lib/HsToCoq/ConvertHaskell/BuiltIn.hs`.

  * When you have a manual file that defines types or type classes, you may have to create a faux interface files.
-Simply create a text file with the magic string `all built in`.
+Simply create a text file that is an valid empty yaml file (e.g. '{}').